howdoicomputer/revontulet/README.md

 # Deployment

 The https://revontulet.lol endpoint is hosted on my [homelab](https://howdoicomputer.lol/posts/homelab-1/) - which is a Nomad server that runs in my house.
-The files for deploying the API is in `deploy/nomad`.
+The files for deploying the API are in `deploy/nomad`.

 However, I did write some Kubernetes/ArgoCD manifests and they live in `deploy/k8s`.